 - your country of origin

 - the Italian Republic.

-There are two ways to obtain the Nulla Osta for a civil marriage in Italy but only the first one will be accepted by the majority of the Italian town halls:
+There are 2 ways to obtain the Nulla Osta for a civil wedding in Italy but only the first one will be accepted by the majority of the Italian town halls:

-1. The first one (suggested) to obtain the Nulla Osta is to request it in your Consulate or Embassy in Italy.
+1. The first route (suggested) to obtain the Nulla Osta is to request it in your Consulate or Embassy in Italy.

-As your legal counsel in Italy, we can faster this process since we have a long experience with civil and court weddings of foreigners in Italy.
+As your legal wedding planner in Italy, we can faster this process since we have a long experience with Consular affairs, civil and court weddings of foreigners in Italy.